 With a comprehensive vision for the company intranet together with a sense of the information and tasks it needs to address, the project team is now in a position to look at software options.
-There are three basic options open to businesses and these are:
+There are three basic options open to business intranet buyers and these are:

 - Custom build an intranet from scratch to be hosted on the company server.